RumbleDB/python-jsoniq/README.md

     print(str);

 # It is also possible to write the output to a file locally or on a cluster.
 The API is similar to that of Spark dataframes.
-# Note that it creates a directory and stores the (potentially very large) output in a shared directory.
+# Note that it creates a directory and stores the (potentially very large) output in a sharded directory.
 # RumbleDB was already tested with up to 64 AWS machines and 100s of TBs of data.
 # Of course the examples below are so small that it makes more sense to process the results locally with Python,
 # but this shows how GBs or TBs of data obtained from JSONiq can be written back to disk.